-Quick AnswerUnder Florida Statute §162.09(1), code violation fines can reach up to $1,000 per day for standard violations and up to $5,000 per day for repeat violations or irreparable harm findings.
-Fines begin accruing automatically the day after the compliance deadline set by the Special Magistrate passes — with no further notice required.
+Quick AnswerUnder Florida Statute §162.09(1), fines can be imposed up to $1,000 per day for standard violations and up to $5,000 per day for irreparable or repeat violations.
+Actual amounts vary by municipality and violation severity.

 Frequently asked questions